aai-institute/lakefs-spec/README.md

 # lakefs-spec: An `fsspec` implementation for lakeFS

 This repository contains a [filesystem-spec](https://github.com/fsspec/filesystem_spec) implementation for the [lakeFS](https://lakefs.io/) project.
 Its main goal is to facilitate versioned data operations in lakeFS directly from Python code, for example using `pandas`.
+Data versioning enables reproducibility of experiments - a best practice in machine learning.

-See the [examples](#usage) below for inspiration.
+See the examples below ([features](#usage), [versioning best-practices](#reproducibility-through-data-versioning-with-lakefs-and-lakefs-spec)) below for inspiration.

+A more detailed example is in the notebook in the [`/demos` directory](/demos/rain_prediction.ipynb).

 ## Installation